- How Does Chapter 13 Bankruptcy Work in Detroit?

 Credit card, medical, and other non-priority, unsecured debts are paid last, after all other creditors, and even your own bankruptcy attorney.

 They only get whatever remains after secured higher priority debts and expenses are paid.
-Anything you may still owe them “on paper” at the end of the 3-5-year Chapter 13 payment process is discharged without need for further payment.
+Anything you may still owe them “on paper” at the end of the 3-5-year Chapter 13 payment process is Discharged by Order of the Bankruptcy Court without need for further payment.

 In a Chapter 13, because of this payment and disbursement mechanism, there is no need for the seizure and liquidation of your personal assets as can occur in a Chapter 7 bankruptcy.